There are many things to contemplate when you invest in a new replacement furnace:

-- What type of budget do you have for a new furnace?
+- What is your budget for a new furnace?

-- How much can you afford each month in heating bills?
+- What can you afford in monthly heating bills?

-- Do you have anyone in the home with respiratory ailments?
+- Does anyone living in the home have respiratory ailments?

 - Which type and size system do you require to heat your size of home?

 But have you ever took into consideration your furnace efficiency rating?
-Are you sure what it means?
+Do you know what it means?

 Freschi Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and how it can affect your home and your budget.

 The AFUE (Annual Fuel Utilization Efficiency) rating is the number that tells you how much heat the furnace will produce compared to the amount of energy required to produce the heat.
-An example, if your heating system has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.
+An example, if your furnace has a AFUE rating of 90%, this means 10% of energy used is lost and 90% actually becomes heat for your home.

-Keep in mind that this rating does not take into account the potential heat lost through leaking or poorly installed duct work or attic insulation.
-The duct work in each home is different – some good quality, some substandard, so the AFUE rating does not consider this in their rating.
+Keep in mind that this rating does not consider the potential heat lost through leaking or poorly installed duct work or attic insulation.
+The duct work in every home is different – some high quality, some substandard, so the AFUE rating does not consider this in their rating.
 If you are concerned that your heating system or duct system is not energy efficient, give your Concord installation experts

 a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could potentially save each month.